cryptosharks131/lndg/README.md

 ## Key Features
 ### Suggests Fee Rates
-LNDg will make suggestions on an adjustment to the current set outbound fee rate for each channel based on the last 7 days of flow.
+LNDg will make suggestions on an adjustment to the current set outbound fee rate for each channel.
+This uses historical payment and forwarding data over the last 7 days to drive suggestions.

 You may see another adjustment right after setting the new suggested fee rate on some channels.
 This is normal and you should wait ~24 hours before changing the fee rate again on any given channel.